jhfoxliu/iMVP/docs/GPU_accerleration.rst

 Towards huge datasets
 =====================

-The ``RAPIDS`` library from NVIDIA provides us the chance to accerlerate iMVP to an incredible level.
-The following guides will help you build it form the bottom.
+The ``RAPIDS`` library from NVIDIA provides us the chance to accelerate iMVP to an incredible level.
+The following guides will help you build it from scratch.
 You need some patience before enjoying the high speed.

 Configure an environment
 ------------------------

-Firstly, you should have a Linux system with a GPU supported by ``RAPIDS``.
+First, you should have a Linux system with a GPU supported by ``RAPIDS``.
 If you have little knowledge about how to use GPU, you can check it step by step.

-Firstly, check if you have installed the dependencies for your GPU (i.e., ``CUDA`` and ``cudnn``), type ``nvidi-smi`` in your shell:
+First, check if you have installed the dependencies for your GPU (i.e., ``CUDA`` and ``cudnn``), type ``nvidi-smi`` in your shell:

 .. code-block:: sh